10 Potential Health Benefits of Green Tea

 Additionally, green tea may help improve lipid metabolism and insulin sensitivity, which can also be beneficial for liver health.

-9. May Improve Skin Health
+9. Skin Health Improvement

 Green tea has been studied for its potential benefits for skin health, particularly in protecting against sun damage and aging.